 Is Benjamin Moore Decorator’s White Good for Kitchen Cabinets?

-Again, I’ve had good experiences with this color and think it would be great choice for both kitchen and bathroom cabinets for a clean, fresh look, AS LONG as you don’t try to introduce warm colors into the mix.
+Again, I’ve had good experiences with this color and think it would be a great choice for both kitchen and bathroom cabinets for a clean, fresh look, AS LONG as you don’t try to introduce warm colors into the mix.

 You’ll want to paint your walls, and ceiling and trim the same color for consistency, and stick with a cool-toned color palette.